amkhlv/usr/share/notes/linux/debian-live.md

     lb bootstrap
     lb chroot

-Then modify the filesystem which is in `chroot/` ; install what is needed, add users etc. using:
+First execute, just to set users and passwords:

+    systemd-nspawn  -D chroot/

+Then just boot it and install all that is needed:

-    systemd-nspawn  -D chroot/  --network-interface=eth0  --boot
+    systemd-nspawn  -D chroot/  --network-macvlan=eth0  --boot

 Comments:

 1. Remember that to exit need to press `Ctrl-]` three times rapidly

-2. the flat `--network-interface` actually steals the interface from the host; need to execute `dhclient` in the container
+2. the flat `--network-macvlan` puts a second `MAC` address on the same physical card, which then goes to the container; its name inside the container start with `mv-`; we have to remember that it should be configured (execute `dhclient` inside the container)

 Finally make the ISO image: